gessyoo/minigpt4-batch-tweaked/README.md

 The code also attempts to remove sentence fragments from the caption, but not always succeeeds.

-The code also attempts to remove phrases in the caption that aren't descriptive, e.g. "The image shows" and "looking directly at the camera, etc."
+The code also attempts to remove phrases in the caption that aren't descriptive, e.g. "The image shows" and "looking directly at the camera," etc.
 There is an option to specify the identity of the person in a folder,  --name and the name of the person will be substituted for generic nouns like "woman" or "man."

 On the image side, the  code checks if the image contains a transparency, and if it does, removes it and saves the image.